 Contingency Management

-Contingency management refers to the therapist providing praise and acknowledgement to clients when they demonstrate a desired adaptive behavior, in an effort to increase the likelihood that these behaviors will continue to occur.2 It can also involve the therapist using negative consequences or withholding praise for client behaviors which are identified as being dysfunctional in the client’s life.
+Contingency management refers to the therapist providing praise and acknowledgement to clients when they demonstrate a desired adaptive behavior in an effort to increase the likelihood that these behaviors will continue to occur.2 It can also involve the therapist using negative consequences or withholding praise for client behaviors that are identified as being dysfunctional in the client’s life.

 Exposure